-GÉANT Testbed Service (GTS) closed to new users with a progressive closedown by September 2021
+GÉANT Testbed Service (GTS) closedown as of 1st September 2021

 As part of the GÉANT project the GÉANT Testbed Service was implemented to provide a flexible, WAN based testbed environment to enable researchers to dynamically prototype new, innovative applications and systems in an environment able to mirror real-world conditions.